What is Direct Mail Marketing?

 Direct Mail Marketing, AKA Direct Mail Advertising, or simply Direct Mail, is any advertisement you send through the mail, most commonly via the USPS.
 But it can also include flyers, door hangers, and the like delivered by people, whether it is someone you hire for the job, your current employees, or even yourself.

 Direct Mail campaigns are written by a copywriter who understands the audience.
-They do the research, ad copy, and CTA / Call To Action for the business sending out the campaign.
+The copywriter does the research, ad copy, and Call to Action (CTA) for the business sending out the campaign.

-Direct Mail can be a letter, bulky mail campaign (something to thicken the envelope, causing people to open the envelope instead of just tossing it), Outrageous Marketing, multiple deliveries as in a campaign, or just a flyer or ad on a postcard delivered to homes and businesses.
+Direct Mail can be a letter, a bulky mail campaign (something to thicken the envelope, causing people to open the envelope instead of just tossing it), Outrageous Marketing, multiple deliveries as in a series or campaign, or just a flyer, postcard, or door hanger delivered to homes and businesses.

 Is Direct Mail Dead?

-Top marketing watch group companies say the bottom line answer is a resounding no. To summarize what they are saying is that online marketing has recently reached its peak.
+According to top marketing watch group companies, the bottom-line answer is a resounding no. In fact, to summarize, online marketing has recently reached its peak.
 It is still active but on a downhill trend.
-These are all facts you can verify with just a little research.
+These facts can be verified with just a little research.

 Due to so many scams, advertising overload, and mixed messages online, more and more consumers trust the information they can hold in their hands, like letters, postcards, and other forms of physical marketing material.

-In fact, I have verified testimonies of businesses that have seen a really good ROI (Return on Investment) in their advertising dollars using offline marketing.
-I’ll discuss the different direct mail and offline marketing types in the section below.
+In fact, I have verified testimonies from businesses that have seen an excellent ROI (Return on Investment) in their advertising dollars using offline marketing.
+I’ll discuss that in the section below.

 Am I against Online Marketing?

 I want to say that I am not against online marketing.
-I offer online services myself.
-That’s a big part of JBL Action Marketing.
+In fact, I offer online services myself—under a different name, JBL Action Marketing.
 I am a Certified SEO Copywriter, which means I help businesses with websites and online marketing build their organic traffic.
-Organic traffic means you don’t have to buy online advertising, but you optimize with words people search for.
+Organic traffic means you don’t have to buy online advertising, but you optimize for the words people search for.

-I believe some of the best marketing strategies combine online and offline marketing.
-If your offline marketing is well-written with a good Call To Action, you can get people to go online, where you can expand your thoughts.
+Some of the best marketing strategies combine online and offline marketing.
+If your offline marketing is well-written with a good Call to Action, you can get people to go online, where you can expand their thoughts.

-You are reading this post, possibly because you got to this page via a printed URL or a QR code.
+You may be reading this post because you came to this page via a printed URL or a QR code.

 Have You Received a Catalog in the Mail?

 Think about the catalogs you receive in the mail, especially at holiday times.
-That cost those companies a pretty penny, but they continue to do it because it works.
+Those catalogs cost those companies a pretty penny, but they continue to do it because it works.
 You may ask, why don’t they send a link to their website?
-Because when something is in your hand, you are more likely to look at it than browse a website.
+Because when something is in your hand, you are more likely to look at it than only browse a website.

-It doesn’t just work for big business, either.
-Smaller local companies are succeeding with direct mail, whether a simple ad on a postcard or a letter inside an envelope.
+Direct mail doesn’t just work for big businesses, either.
+Smaller local companies are succeeding with direct mail, whether a simple ad on a postcard co-op mailer, a stand-alone postcard, or a sales letter inside an envelope.

 Flyers, Door Hangers, Rack Cards, and More